 Gates of the Arctic National Park

 This is a National Park only by virtue of the boundary around it.
-Inside, it is untouched by federal government, and for the most part, untouched by man.
+Inside, it is untouched by the federal government and, for the most part, untouched by man.
 There are no roads or trails here.
 What you will find instead are perfectly preserved ecosystems where Native peoples have lived with the land for thousands of years.
-Glacier carved valleys sculpt the parks features, where migrating caribou leave the only tracks.
+Glacier-carved valleys sculpt the park's features, where migrating caribou leave the only tracks.
 The sun doesn’t set in summer, and winter is lit by the aurora.

 How to get there: This is one of the most remote and most difficult to reach of the national parks.
 Access begins at Fairbanks, where you can take a small airline to a gateway community.
 From there you must take a tiny air taxi or hike.